-On winding and hilly roads or when the sensors are blocked by snow, ice, or dirt.
-The system (Continued)

-may not detect a vehicle ahead.
-Keep the entire front of the vehicle clean.
+- On winding and hilly roads or when the sensors are blocked by snow, ice, or dirt.
+The system may not detect a vehicle ahead.
+Keep the entire front of the vehicle clean. - Visibility is poor due to rain, snow, fog, dirt, insect residue, or dust; when other foreign objects obscure the camera and/or radar; or when the vehicle in front or oncoming traffic causes additional environmental obstructions, such as road spray.
+ACC performance is limited under these conditions.

-- Visibility is low, such as in fog, rain, or snow conditions.
-ACC performance is limited under these conditions - On slippery roads where fast changes in tire traction can cause excessive wheel slip.
+- On slippery roads where fast changes in tire traction can cause excessive wheel slip. - Towing a trailer

-🐑: Press to turn the system on or off.
+S : Press to turn the system on or off.
 The indicator turns white on the instrument cluster when ACC is turned on.

-RES+: Press briefly to resume the previous set speed or to increase vehicle speed if ACC is already activated.
+RES+ : Press briefly to resume the previous set speed or to increase vehicle speed if ACC is already activated.
 To increase speed by about 1 km/h (1 mph), press RES+ to the first detent.
 To increase speed to the next 5 km/h (5 mph) mark on the speedometer, press RES+ to the second detent.

-SET-: Press briefly to set the speed and activate ACC or to decrease vehicle speed if ACC is already activated.
+SET- : Press briefly to set the speed and activate ACC or to decrease vehicle speed if ACC is already activated.
 To decrease speed by about 1 km/h (1 mph), press SET- to the first detent.
 To decrease speed to the next 5 km/h (5 mph) mark on the speedometer, press SET- to the second detent.

-∴ Press to disengage ACC without erasing the selected set speed from memory.
+\bigotimes : Press to disengage ACC without erasing the selected set speed from memory.

-: Press to select a following gap time (or distance) setting for ACC of Far, Medium, or Near.
+$\stackrel{\scriptstyle \sim}{\sim}$: Press to select a following gap time (or distance) setting for ACC of Far, Medium, or Near.

 The speedometer reading can be displayed in either English or metric units.
-See Instrument Cluster ⇔ 99.
+See Instrument Cluster \Rightarrow 94.
 The increment value used depends on the units displayed.